dstackai/dstack/docs/index.md

 </div>

-When you run a workflow remotely, `dstack` automatically creates resources in the configured cloud account and then destroys them once the workflow is complete.
+`dstack` automatically creates cloud resources in the configured account and destroys them when the remote workflow is done.